sw65109/Netflix-clone/README.md

 - Firebase for authentication services
 - React team for the core framework
 - Vite for the rapid development experience
+- GreatStack for providing the tutorial followed to help create Netflix clone
 ---

 ## Contact